Wawel Royal Castle

 You cannot buy a ticket that encompasses multiple exhibitions.

-Children under 7 are admitted free of charge.
+For children under 7 admittance is free of charge.